 Unequal caring responsibilities

-Women continue to play a greater role in caring for children as well as for sick or elderly relatives.
+Women continue to play a greater role in caring for children, as well as for sick or elderly relatives.
 As a result more women work part time, and these jobs are typically lower paid with fewer progression opportunities.

 The pay gap opens up significantly once women hit their forties.
-Often as they return from a break to raise children women find that their male contemporaries are being promoted ahead of them.
+Often as they return from a break to raise children, women find that their male contemporaries are being promoted ahead of them.

 A divided labour market

-Women are still more likely to be in low paid and low skilled jobs, effecting labour market segregation.
+Women are still more likely to be in low paid and low skilled jobs, affecting labour market segregation.
 80% of those working in the low paid care and leisure sector are women, while only 10% of those in the better paid skilled trades are women.